designerdevil/lighthouse/README.md

 ## Description
 A simple tool for

 Flow1 => auditing the webpage(and all the links present on the root page).
-Flow2 => auditing the pages provided
+Flow2 => auditing the pages provided.

 This tool uses lighthouse cli and chrome launcher for outputing the report.